DNA from a mass grave shows infections helped wipe out Napoleon’s 1812 army

 Previously, scientists learned that infectious diseases such as typhus and trench fever played a significant role in the destruction of the French army.
 However, the new analysis of the mass burial of French soldiers did not find traces of the bacteria that cause these diseases, as reported by Live Science.

-Instead, the researchers identified two other pathogens: Salmonella enterica, which is responsible for the development of typhoid fever (or enteric fever), and Borrelia recurrentis, the causative agent of relapsing fever.
-This illness is quite different from typhus; it lasts for several days but then returns.
+Instead, the researchers identified two other pathogens: Salmonella enterica, which causes typhoid fever (also called enteric fever), and Borrelia recurrentis, the bacterium that causes relapsing fever.
+Relapsing fever is different from typhus: symptoms last for several days and then return.

-Thus, the team believes that the soldiers were weakened by fever caused by B. recurrentis or died from relapsing fever triggered by S. enterica.
+Thus, the team believes that the soldiers were weakened by relapsing fever caused by Borrelia recurrentis or died from typhoid fever caused by Salmonella enterica.

-As Dr. Nicholas Rascovan, the lead author of the study, explained to BBC Science Focus, combining the results of previous studies with the current one suggests that there were at least four different diseases involved.
-This means that not just one pathogen killed all the soldiers; rather, “they were likely infected with a whole spectrum of pathogens.”
+As Dr. Nicholas Rascovan, the lead author of the study, explained to BBC Science Focus, combining the results of previous studies with the current one suggests that at least four different diseases were involved.
+He said, “They were likely infected with a whole spectrum of pathogens.”

 Therefore, this new discovery does not rule out the presence of other diseases that contributed to the deaths of Napoleon’s soldiers.
-“Given the extreme and harsh conditions characteristic of this retreat, the presence of multiple concurrent infections is likely.
-A plausible scenario for the deaths of these soldiers would be a combination of exhaustion, colds, and several diseases,” the team noted.
+The authors wrote, “Given the extreme and harsh conditions characteristic of this retreat, the presence of multiple concurrent infections is likely.
+A plausible scenario for the deaths of these soldiers would be a combination of exhaustion, colds, and several diseases.”

 The results of the study were published in the journal Current Biology.